Protecting the Fourth Amendment

 9th Circuit Decision

-This video features an ImmDef attorney discussing the impact of Vásquez-Perdomo v.
+These videos (below) feature an ImmDef attorney discussing the impact of Vasquez-Perdomo v.
 Noem following a press conference with the case’s plaintiffs.
 The Ninth Circuit Court of Appeals reaffirms that the federal government cannot violate constitutional protections to pursue mass deportations, underscoring that unlawful arrests and racial profiling threaten the rights of all people.